k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 Fabric supports the following:

 * ***Basic* HTTP Authentication**, built into the HTTP protocol.
 Fabric (the client) sends HTTP requests with the `Authorization` header that contains the word `Basic` followed by  \<user:password\> in base64-encoded form.
-The properties for this interface are:
+This interface requires the following properties:

   * User
   * Password

   Note that since this mechanism does not provide confidentiality it is usually used over HTTPS and not HTTP.

 * ***Bearer* Authentication** (aka token authentication), an HTTP Authentication Type / schema that uses cryptic string security tokens called Bearer Tokens.
 Fabric (the client) sends this token in the `Authorization` header when sending requests to a resource.
-The properties for this interface are:
+This interface requires the following properties:

   * token

 * **OAuth 2.0 Password Credentials**, an OAuth protocol's grant type flow.
 Fabric (the client) first interacts  with an authorization server, provides a user and password and gets an access token which is then used for the resource server's calls.
-The properties for this interface are:
+This interface requires the following properties:

   * User